jiho/atlasr/README.md

 	do.brt()

 Read the additional documentation for each analysis in the `documentation` directory.
+When you are done, quit RStudio.
+It asks wether you want to save an image of your session.
+You do not need to save anything (all results are saved appropriately when you run each analysis).